solracnauj92/pixelstation-api/README.md

 -----------------------

+## Technologies Used

+The following technologies were used throughout the development of this project:

+- **PostgreSQL** - A powerful, open-source relational database management system used for data storage.
+- **Django** - The web framework used to build the backend API.
+- **Python** - The programming language used for the backend development.
+- **Heroku** - The cloud platform used for deploying the project.
+- **Cloudinary** - Used for managing and delivering media files (images, videos).

 ## JWT Authentication Setup

 In this project, JSON Web Tokens (JWT) authentication is integrated using the Django Rest Auth and Simple JWT libraries.
 The process involved installing the required packages, configuring settings for JWT authentication, and setting up separate authentication methods for development (using session-based authentication) and production (using token-based authentication).
 The user registration, login, and profile details retrieval processes are secured with JWT, and the necessary endpoints for user authentication and token management are configured.
 Additionally, the user's profile information (profile ID and image) is included in the user details response.